acoppes/acoppes/site/_drafts/ldjam52.markdown

      <span>The root objects for each test case inside the development scene.</span>
 </div>

-This is something I do for a long time now and I really like it to attack each feature in isolation first.
-I have to admit that I need to improve root objects naming.
+This is something I do for a long time now and I really like it to attack each feature in isolation and then integrate it with the rest of the game.
+I have to admit that I need to improve root objects naming, when it is clear it is an automatic test, I use something like `ExpectedBehaviour_When_Something`, but when I am not sure, I just put whatever.

 ### The Dunes